grantcarthew/start-prototype/docs/design-record.md

 - Self-documenting - clear which agents are available
 - No need for per-project agent definitions
 - Simplifies merge logic (only context documents merge)
+- Flexible aliases allow users to name models meaningfully for their workflow

 **Local config impact:**

 - Local `./.start/config.toml` cannot define or override agents
 - Local config only affects context documents and settings

+**Update (2025-01-04):**

+Changed from hardcoded tier names (fast/mid/pro) to flexible user-defined aliases.
+Each agent defines its own model aliases appropriate for that tool.
+This allows Claude users to use "haiku/sonnet/opus" while Gemini users use "flash/pro-exp", etc.

 ---